jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 **Key Tech:** iOS, Swift, Git, CI/CD, UIAccessibility, A/B Test

-Optus ([http://www.optus.com.au/](http://www.optus.com.au/)) is the second largest telecommunications company in Australia.
-I am working in the new funded tribe of Digital Hub for MyOptus mobile app project.
+I was worked in the new funded tribe of Digital Hub for MyOptus mobile app project in Optus.
+I was trained modern Agile development by McKinsey in that period.
+We keep improving user experience, and bring more value to our customer.

 **Duties and Responsibilities:**